johnathanthedev/auto-commits-api/README.md

 The purpose of this project is to have an ongoing service that will log commits daily to a designated repo.

+## Requirements

+- Docker

+## How to run locally

+You will need a .env file in the root of this project.
+Look at .env.example for reference.

+Clone this repo and run `docker-compose up`.